Griff (singer): Career

 In November 2021, Dua Lipa announced Griff as one of her three supporting acts for the European dates of the Future Nostalgia Tour in 2022.
 In September 2022, she performed on eight dates of the +–=÷× Tour by Ed Sheeran.
 In 2023, she also took part in the Music of the Spheres World Tour by British band Coldplay as opening act for a few European dates including Portugal, Switzerland, Denmark, Sweden and the Netherlands.

 In August 2023, after a break from music whilst on the Future Nostalgia Tour, Griff released the single "Vertigo".
 The song was promoted by Taylor Swift on Instagram, who said she "loved" the song.
 She released an EP to support the single, Vert1go Vol. 1, in October 2023.
 Later that month, Griff announced her single "Astronaut", which was written in collaboration with Coldplay lead vocalist Chris Martin and released in December.
 She released a third single "Miss Me Too" in February 2024, followed by an EP, ver2igo vol.2 in April 2024.
 On 12 July 2024, Griff released her debut album, Vertigo, to generally positive reviews from critics.
 In November 2024, Griff released a new single "Last Night's Mascara".

 On 20 June 2024, Griff was announced as an opener for Sabrina Carpenter's Short n' Sweet Tour.
 On 22 June 2024, Griff opened for Taylor Swift as part of the Eras Tour in London alongside Paramore.
+Griff contributed a cover of "She's Not There" to the soundtrack of the Amazon Prime series My Lady Jane.